Mitch Garver Player Props: Rangers vs. Blue Jays

-After batting .250 with four doubles, a home run, four walks and five RBI in his past 10 games, Mitch Garver and the Texas Rangers face the Toronto Blue Jays (who will hand the ball to Kevin Gausman) at 4:05 PM ET on Saturday.
+After hitting .250 with four doubles, a home run, four walks and five RBI in his past 10 games, Mitch Garver and the Texas Rangers take on the Toronto Blue Jays (who will start Chris Bassitt) at 2:35 PM ET on Sunday.

-In his last game he had a hitless performance (0-for-4) against the Blue Jays.
+In his previous game he had a hitless performance (0-for-4) against the Blue Jays.

 Mitch Garver Game Info & Props vs. the Blue Jays